 If you type 1 for Build Loop and return, the script will ask which version of Loop you want to install.
-Once you make a selection, it will check that your system has required elements, download the latest version of code to a new download folder and help you install it.
+Once you make a selection, it will check that your system has the required elements, download the latest version of code to a new download folder, and help you install it.

-If you don’t know which version you want after reading the information at Compare Versions or are confused about any of the steps – please stop and ask for help.
+If you don’t know which version you want after reading the information at Compare Versions or are confused about any of the steps – please STOP and ask for help.

-Loop Version Choices
+Loop Version Options

 The script will automatically

 - Download the latest code for the version that you selected

 - Start Xcode pointing to the newly downloaded code

 - Open a page showing you how to do a Workspace build (it’s easy)

 - Optional: If you have favorite customizations, enter them before hitting the build button